tanzircoderrect/OpenRace/website/docs/doc-contribute-to-docs.md

 The script for building and deploying doc pages is under `OpenRace/.github/workflow/docs.yaml`.

 ## Adding new doc pages
 Adding new doc pages is as simple as writing some markdown files.
-You can simply create or modify markdown files under `docs/` folder.
+You can simply create or modify markdown files under the `docs/` folder.

 For each markdown file, you need to **at least** add the followings at the top:
 ```markdown